Founder: Chris Shirley

 Meeting mountain bikers riding in a city dominated by suicide attacks, skiers racing backcountry powder runs in a remote mountain village paradise and communities affected by devastating natural disasters – he eventually decided to embark on a career helping those in need.

 Balancing his passion for humanitarianism with a love for adventure, he has lived and worked in over 55 countries and has a huge interest in endurance and adventure travel.
-Amongst other events, he has completed the Ironman triathlon twice, the infamous Devizes-to-Westminster canoe race, a triple marathon and set a new world record when he finished the 2016 London marathon whilst carrying a 100-lb backpack.
+Amongst other events, he has twice completed the UK Ironman triathlon, finished the infamous Devizes-to-Westminster canoe race, a triple marathon, the Marathon des Sables, rowed across the Atlantic Ocean and set a new world record when he finished the 2016 London marathon whilst carrying a 100-lb backpack.

 In early 2017, following a challenging 2 months in Mosul, Iraq working with a charity during the military offensive: he found a new purpose.